mschustereder/eeg-visualizer/README.md

 1. Start the EEG stream:
     * Based on the EEG application find a way to stream the data via LSL.
 We used a Bitbrain EEG - with this device the steps to follow are:
         * Start the Bitbrain Viewer Software
-        * Connect the EEG via Bluetooth with your PC, laptop
+        * Connect the EEG via Bluetooth with your PC or laptop
-        * Click connect and select your EEG from the list
+        * Click "connect" and select your EEG from the list
         * Tick the "Enable LSL server" checkbox
         * Click "Start"